SCHADS Award Penalty Rates Explained: Weekends, Overtime & Public Holidays | CrossVault

 Evening and night shift penalties

-• Evening shift (finishing after 8pm but before midnight): 112.5% of the ordinary rate
+• Afternoon shift (finishing after 8pm and at or before midnight, Mon–Fri): 112.5% of the ordinary rate (12.5% loading)

 Overtime rates